Oktopost/sea-route/docs/Parameters/Int.md

 # Integer Parameter

-The url parameter must be any string that can be parsed by javascript as a number.
+The URL parameter must be any string that can be parsed by JavaScript as a number.

 **Definition**